 You know, sometimes it’s not complicated.
 Today’s post from Juli Slattery is a simple reminder that marriage needs to be – and CAN be – fun.
-What’s one way you and your spouse could inject some simple moments of fun into the craziness of day-to-day life?
+What’s one way you and your spouse could inject some simple moments of fun in your marriage in the craziness of day-to-day life?

 Someone once asked my husband, Mike, “What’s it like being married to a psychologist?”
 Mike answered, “It’s great.
 I get to sleep with my therapist.”